 By making a hard turn downhill, you can dangerously maneuver your commercial zero-turn mower.
 Meaning, you need to avoid mowing hills with slopes more than 15 degrees.
 In avoiding a sudden change in direction or sharp turn, you need to move slowly in the incline areas.

 Meanwhile, it is recommended to mow only dry grass for you to maximize the traction.
 A commercial zero-turn mower can lose its ability to steer properly in areas with washboard surfaces, ruts, or wet grass.
 You can also try moving on a path that is directly up and down the hill.
 Try to back straight up the hill if you are unsure whether the elevation is too sleep.

 USE SAFETY GEAR

 Going straight to the mower’s seat and mowing the yard without wearing safety gear can cause some health or safety risks.
-For eye protection, a pair of standard wraparound safety glass is enough.
-There is no need for you to buy a hard to handle eye protection.
+For eye protection, a pair of standard wraparound safety glasses is enough.
+There is no need for you to buy hard-to-handle eye protection.

 Safety glasses can protect you from debris that might be thrown by the mower blade, which can cause eye irritation.
 As for the eye protection, you choose between earmuff-style hearing protection and foam squeeze-in earplugs.
 Make sure to wear safety gear that can make you feel comfortable while mowing.